neelsg/lithium/SPEC.md

 The following keywords are reserved:

-    and chan const defer else export false for func if import in interface is li local nil or return struct true type xor yield
+    and chan const default defer else export false for func if import in interface is li local nil or return struct true type xor yield

 The following character sequences are operators: